 A properly installed drainage system is your home's best defense against serious water damage.
 By collecting rain water and carrying it away from your home's walls and foundation, the roof drainage system (gutters, downspouts and related accessories like elbows, corner miters, flashing and drip edge) minimizes soil erosion and foundation damage.
-Stateside Exteriors, LLC provides expert advice when repairing and replacing gutters and downspouts.
+Stateside Exteriors, LLC provides expert advice when replacing gutters and downspouts.
 We use only the best premium products to insure your home will be safe and dry for years to come.
 Although there are many professional gutter installers out there the gutter business also has a large amount of less experienced gutter installers.
 This is because they are not required to have a contractor license or credentials, and it is fairly inexpensive to start a gutter installation company.
 Yet if you are replacing your gutter system, a more experienced installer will know it is much more than just hanging the gutters up.

 Your gutter system must sufficiently drain water from the surface area of your roof, and that requires a lot of calculation.
 A roof that is steeply pitched or has multiple roof valleys will have extra water flow and a professional can ensure you have a gutter system that can handle it.
 If your area is subject to heavy rainfall you may need larger gutter.
 Industry standard gutters are 5 to 6 inches in width across the top.
 Your gutter system must also have enough downspouts appropriately sized and spaced to handle the water volume.
 They must be slanted enough to allow gravity to assist water flow while not compromising the appearance of your house.